All Collections

 5. The patient chart opens and an entry is added to the Recent Activity section of the chart.

-If you are using role-based access control, you have access to the chart for the time period you specified when forcing access.
+If the chart is restricted due to role-based access control, you have access to the chart for the time period you specified when breaking the glass.
 The Permission denied message will not appear again during that time.

-If you are not using role-based access control, you will have to break the glass to access the patient chart again after you close it, switch to a different patient's chart, or log out.
+If the chart is restricted due to user-based access restrictions, you will have to force access to the patient chart again after you close it, switch to a different patient's chart, or log out.

 Did this answer your question?